 Visceral Listening: Enhancing the Motility of the Organs

-The organs have subtle movement patterns that can be assessed and balanced.
+The organs have subtle movement patterns that were initiated during our life within the womb.
+These patterns can be assessed and balanced at any age, enhancing our underlying health and vitality.
 This class bridges the subtle physiological health of organ tissue with the fluid body (cranial wave or mid-tide).
 (The CST Introductory Workshop with Lauren or other visceral training is a pre-requisite.)

 Supporting the Brain: Concussion, Centralized Pain and Select Pathologies

 In this 3-day class, you learn to palpate the structures of the brain: the lobes, ventricles and central brain structures.
 Gentle fluid-body and fascial methods offer a chance for those structures to find better balance and freedom of movement.
 Discussion and strategies for pathologies are discussed.
 (Prerequisite: CST Introductory Workshop with Lauren, and consistent and confident palpation of inherent health—CRI or mid-tide.)